 - Quiet: Because solar generators are actually just batteries, there’s no noisy engine, so you can use your solar generator at any time of the day or night without bothering your neighbors camping next door.

-- Emissions free: Solar generators produce absolutely zero emissions, so they’re safe to use in your home, tent, or any other enclosed space without worrying about fumes.
+- Emissions-free: Solar generators produce absolutely zero emissions, so they’re safe to use in your home, tent, or any other enclosed space without worrying about fumes.
+Gas generators, on the other hand, can not be safely used indoors due to carbon monoxide emissions.
+The EPA recommends keeping generators 15 feet from open windows or doors.

 - Little maintenance: Just like any small engine, gas generators can be a real pain.
 Oil changes, new air filters, new gas filters, winterizing.
 With solar generators, you don’t have those maintenance hassles.
 Just charge it up and you’re good to go.